Healthcare Access in SC

 Expanding Healthcare Access in South Carolina, Part 2

-In the second session of this Healthcare Access series [Weds Mar 23], we (1) take a deep dive into misinformation and misconceptions about public health insurance (e.g., Medicaid), (2) address rhetoric concerning healthcare access in SC, and (3) have a Call to Action where we provide talking points and facts that you can share with your networks to keep the conversation going.
+In the second session of this Healthcare Access series we (1) took a deep dive into misinformation and misconceptions about public health insurance (e.g., Medicaid), (2) addressed rhetoric concerning healthcare access in SC, and (3) gave a Call to Action where we provided talking points and facts that you could be shared with your networks to keep the conversation going.
 Click here for slides from Part 2 and watch the recording here.